pimcore/pimcore/doc/Development_Documentation/10_Extending_Pimcore/17_Custom_Persistent_Models.md

 This example will show you how you can save a custom model in the database.

 ## Database
-At first create the database structure for the model, for this example I'll use a very easy model called vote. it just has an id, an username (just a string) and a score.
+As a first step, create the database structure for the model, for this example I'll use a very easy model called vote. it just has an id, a username (just a string) and a score.
 If you want to write a model for a bundle you have to create the table(s) during the installation.

 ```php